23 Key Apparel Industry Statistics You Should Know in 2023

 There are many specialised apparel markets, but sports apparel stands out for its versatility.
 People no longer wear sports clothing exclusively in sports-related settings—they wear it in their daily lives, too.
 Let’s examine the sports apparel industry’s current state.

-19. Outdoor apparel industry trends suggest that, in the worst-case scenario, the market should normalise by Q1 in 2022.
+19. Outdoor apparel industry trends suggest that the industry will reach $15.79 billion in 2022.

 20. According to sport apparel industry statistics, the market should grow at a CAGR of 4.11% by the end of 2025.

-21. Yoga pants were one of the biggest trends in the sports apparel industry in 2020.
+21. Yoga pants are one of the biggest trends in the sports apparel industry.

 Even before the pandemic, the athletic apparel industry realised people needed gym wear that’s also suitable for leisure, thus starting the trend of “athleisure”.
 These clothes include jogger pants, sports bras, hoodies, tank tops, and yoga pants.